 - tell their employer as soon as possible, follow the procedures their workplace has in place, and update their employer if their situation changes (for example if they receive a positive coronavirus (COVID-19) diagnosis)

 In the event of a suspected or confirmed coronavirus (COVID-19) case at the workplace, Directions from the Chief Health Officer may also require that employers take specific response actions.

 From 28 July 2020 new temporary regulations under the Occupational Health and Safety Act 2004 specify when employers and self-employed persons must notify WorkSafe of a confirmed diagnosis of coronavirus (COVID-19) in the workplace.
 For more information see the guidance Notifiable incidents involving coronavirus (COVID-19).

-The staff coronavirus (COVID-19) health questionnaire on the Business Victoria website is a useful screening tool for employers (link below).
+The staff coronavirus (COVID-19) health questionnaire on the Coronavirus Victoria website may be a useful screening tool for employers.

 In the event of an employee being confirmed as having coronavirus (COVID-19), those who are potentially affected need to be quickly identified.

 To enable tracing of those who have come into contact with the confirmed case, employers should implement processes to record the schedule and work locations for employees.

 - day and time work was undertaken